Hi! Welcome to the Horizon! I am Nuraini, and I write as Teja. Four years on, and it’s time for an update.

 - What does Teja mean?

-Teja is one of those words that have a meaning in more than one language (which is appealing to me in itself) – some fairly general and others quite specific, ranging from twilight, rainbow, all kinds of radiance – but also brick tiles (er, yeah..).
+Teja is one of those words that have a meaning in more than one language (which is appealing to me in itself) – some fairly general and others quite specific, ranging from twilight, rainbow, all kinds of radiance – but also clay roof tiles (er, yeah..).

 Nonetheless, the meaning that I have in mind is from my own language, referring to the light in the sky, that is the result of the sun, but without the sun being visible.